Accessory Living Quarters

-- Recreational vehicles, railroad cars and camper shells are not permitted for use as an ALQ in any zoning district.
+- Recreational vehicles, railroad cars, and camper shells are not permitted for use as an ALQ in any zoning district.

 - Manufactured homes and rehabilitated mobile homes may be permitted as an ALQ only in those Zoning Districts where they are a permitted use

-Special Use Authorization is required to:
+Special Use Authorization is required for

 - Long-term rental or lease of an ALQ separately from the primary residence.

 - Use an ALQ for commercial purposes, or for any use other than a permitted home occupation.

 - Any deviation from the development standards contained in this section.